hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The [current implementation](https://github.com/hashgraph/hedera-services/blob/9cc0ab85e50337000a406aeb51d00dfb523f8034/hedera-node/hedera-network-admin-service-impl/src/main/java/com/hedera/node/app/service/networkadmin/impl/handlers/ReadableFreezeUpgradeActions.java#L275)
 writes the new config.txt and cryptography to disk during a freeze upgrade transaction.
-At this code location, the `addressBook.useLegacyConfigTxt` flag will be used to toggle between the old method of writing config.txt and gossip certificate PEM files to disk, and the new method to set the candidate roster in the state to be adopted at the software upgrade taking place in the next startup.
+At this code location, the `addressBook.useRosterLifecycle` flag will be used to toggle between the old method of writing config.txt and gossip certificate PEM files to disk, and the new method to set the candidate roster in the state to be adopted at the software upgrade taking place in the next startup.